SpiderDerp/Cedar/README.md

-# Virtual-Stream-Deck
+# Cedar
-A program that emulates the Elgato Stream Deck (WIP)
+A Virtual Stream Deck